 PPB's compliance report concluded that PPB was in Substantial Compliance with Paragraph 150 for this Reporting Period.
-The Monitoring Team's evaluation, however, determined that PPB should gather and present further support for this conclusion, as described above, in order for us to find that PPB maintained Substantial Compliance in accordance with the selfmonitoring plan for this paragraph of the Settlement Agreement.
+The Monitoring Team's evaluation found that PPB has maintained Substantial Compliance in accordance with the self-monitoring plan for this paragraph of the Settlement Agreement.